htcondor/htcondor/docs/admin-manual/setting-up-vm-docker-universes.rst

 '''''''''''''''''''''''''''''''''''''

-If a vm universe job should fail to launch, HTCondor will attempt to distinguish between a problem with the user’s job description, and a problem with the virtual machine infrastructure of the matched machine.
+If a vm universe job should fail to launch, HTCondor will attempt to distinguish between a problem with the user's job description, and a problem with the virtual machine infrastructure of the matched machine.
 If the problem is with the job, the job will go on hold with a reason explaining the problem.
 If the problem is with the virtual machine